G1enB1and/MediaLens/README.md

 # MediaManagerX

-**A powerful, modern media manager built for large libraries, AI workflows, and deep metadata.**
+**MediaManagerX is a local-first media intelligence platform for creators, AI workflows, and large libraries.**

-MediaManagerX helps you explore, organize, and understand your media — not just store it.
+It doesn’t just organize files — it understands them, so you can stop digging through folders… and start finding meaning instantly.

+Extract prompts, analyze metadata, and navigate your entire library by time, context, and meaning.
-Browse thousands of files smoothly, navigate by time, and surface hidden metadata like AI prompts, EXIF data, and embedded comments.
+Browse thousands of files smoothly, and surface hidden metadata like AI prompts, EXIF data, and embedded comments.

 ---

 ## 🔥 Why MediaManagerX?

 Most media managers treat files like static objects.
 MediaManagerX treats them like **living data**.

 - Navigate your library by **collections, time, or folders**
 - Extract and edit **deep embedded metadata** (AI prompts, EXIF, workflows)
-- Handle **massive collections** without losing performance
+- Stay fast even with tens of thousands of files
 - Stay flexible with **database + embedded metadata dual storage**
+- Designed to scale from personal libraries to **dataset-scale collections**

 ---